inyo-gov/revegetation-projects/README.md

 **Legend**: ✅ Goal attained | ❌ Goal not attained

 ### Key Findings
-- **1 of 4 parcels** (25%) achieved full compliance in 2025
-- **LAW090** is the only parcel meeting all revegetation goals
+- **LAW090** is the only parcel meeting all revegetation goals in 2025
-- **Cover goals** remain the primary challenge, with 3 of 4 parcels below the 10% threshold
-- **Species diversity** is generally strong, with most parcels meeting richness requirements
-- **Transect coverage** is excellent, with LAW129_118 being the only parcel with coverage issues

 ## Interactive Data Portal